Adventures of Sonic the Hedgehog

 |“||Robotnik is...the perfect image of self love...He's not perfect, he's imperfect...his full blown belief in himself.
 He is actually extremely excited by the fact that he exists, and the fact the others do not feel the same way simply spurns him on to greater heights of villainy.
 He is jealous of the hedgehog - why should he get the applause?
 Give it to Robotnik!
 He really believes in his own romantic self and...his sexiness.||„|

 — Milton Knight, Adventures of Sonic the Hedgehog Storyboard Artist

-One of the more memorable aspects of the show were the "Sonic Says" segments featured at the end of each episode.
+One of the more memorable aspects of the show were the Sonic Says segments featured at the end of each episode.
 To help fulfill a quota of educational television on broadcast stations, these segments were planned from the beginning, an early form appearing in the original pilot animation.
-However, as other countries did not have the same laws over what needed to be broadcast, the segments were removed from their airings in the U.K., including any releases on VHS.
+However, as other countries did not have the same laws over what needed to be broadcast, the segments were removed from their initial airings in the U.K., including releases on VHS.
 However, when the series was later re-aired years later, the segments were restored, and have been included on the DVD releases in the United Kingdom.

-After the completion of the 65 episodes necessary to keep the show in syndicated rotation, production ceased, DiC's resources instead focused on the second season of Sonic the Hedgehog.
+After the completion of the 65 episodes necessary to keep the show in syndicated rotation, production ceased.
 The characters and settings were revisited when a Christmas special was commissioned in 1996.
-Featuring a cameo by the original pink-hued Princess Sally Acorn, the episode was originally meant to be titled "An X-Tremely Sonic Christmas" to tie in with the upcoming Sega Saturn game Sonic X-treme.
-In the wake of that game's cancellation, the name of the episode was changed to "Sonic Christmas Blast" to reference the game Sonic 3D: Flickies' Island, which was called Sonic 3D Blast in the United States.
+Featuring a cameo by a pink-hued Princess Sally, the special was originally meant to be titled An X-Tremely Sonic Christmas to tie in with the upcoming Sega Saturn game Sonic X-treme.
+In the wake of that game's cancellation, it was renamed Sonic Christmas Blast to tie-in with the game Sonic 3D: Flickies' Island, which was called Sonic 3D Blast in North America.